vivid-planet/comet/docs/docs/how-to-build-custom-client/how-to-build-custom-client.md

     }
 }
 ```

+There is also another way of querying page tree node data, based on the path of the page tree node (`pageTreeNodeByPath`).
+This can be useful if you have the path of the page tree node and not the id.

 The received `content` field is a root block and from type `PageContentBlockData` and is a CometDXP Scalar `PageContentBlockData` what is basically a JSONObject that contains the block data.